chris-belcher/electrum-personal-server/README.md

 Right now Electrum Personal Server can only accept one connection at a time.

+##### Lightning Network

+Right now Electrum Personal Server does not support Lightning Network which Electrum wallet 4.0 and above implements.

 #### How is this different from other Electrum servers ?

 They are different approaches with different tradeoffs.
 Electrum Personal